-When your engine cranks but, fails to start.
+When your engine cranks but, no start.
 It usually means your engine is having trouble producing a spark, getting fuel, or creating compression.

 But, what if, ignition, fuel, and compression were all checked and are all working good.

-So, what can you do when your engine cranks but fails to start.
+So, what can you do when your engine cranks but no start.

 Computers in modern vehicles monitor many of these components and can set trouble codes when problems arise.
 So, your first check is to confirm any engine codes.